-WINESTONE LAVAL Mortgages, Insurance and Advisory Services: Talking Variable Rate Mortgages and the Right Time To Lock In!
+WINESTONE LAVAL Mortgages and Advisory Services: Talking Variable Rate Mortgages and the Right Time To Lock In!

 WINESTONE LAVAL continues to be committed to providing you, our client, with timely information that affects your mortgage strategy and overall financial well-being.

 Approximately 32 per cent of Canadians are currently in a variable rate mortgage, which, with rates steadily declining for the better part of the last ten years, has worked rather well – so far!

 Recent increases have triggered questions and sometimes concerns, and these questions and concerns are best discussed with us directly – not necessarily with the lender or Bank you may be dealing with currently.
 The main reason is that there are nuances you may not think to consider before you lock in and those likely will not be primary topics for your lender or Bank to discuss with you.

 Over the last several years, there have been countless headlines warning us of impending doom with both a house price implosion, and interest rate explosion, very little of which, thus far, has come to fruition.
 However, recent prime rate increases may cause some anxiety among variable rate clients and there are, of course, new mortgage rules taking effect on January 1st.
 WINESTONE LAVAL would love to offer a free financial check-up to help you see where you are at and what your best options might be moving forward.
 We provide an unbiased second opinion that has saved people thousands of dollars!!!

 If you are considering moving to a fixed-rate mortgage while rates are still relatively low, or even want a second opinion on your current financing package, before accepting what a lender or Bank may offer as a lock in rate, especially if you are considering freeing up cash for such things as renovations, travel or putting towards your children’s education, it is best to ask us to review all your options.